dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 ## Results

-After investigating these libraries, a clear result emerges: As I suspected, **most of the library authors chose a more conservative pattern** using a `label` and a checkbox with (or without) the `switch` role.
+After investigating these libraries, a clear result emerges: as I suspected, **most of the library authors chose a more conservative pattern** using a `label` and a checkbox with (or without) the `switch` role.

-Anyway, even if it might seem that the `label + button` pattern isn't used a lot, we need to remember that React is the most popular JavaScript library, [shadcn and Radix have large adoption](https://npmtrends.com/@headlessui/react-vs-@mui/material-vs-@radix-ui/primitive-vs-react-bootstrap), and Headless UI is used in [Tailwind's own premium UI library](https://tailwindui.com/components).
+However, even if it might seem that the `label + button` pattern isn't used a lot, we need to remember that React is the most popular JavaScript library, [shadcn and Radix have large adoption](https://npmtrends.com/@headlessui/react-vs-@mui/material-vs-@radix-ui/primitive-vs-react-bootstrap), and Headless UI is used in [Tailwind's own premium UI library](https://tailwindui.com/components).

 So, from a numerical perspective, there may be a significant number of web applications using the *labeled button* pattern.